vacuumlabs/ledger-app-cardano-shelley/doc/ins_sign_cip36_registration.md

 ## Description

 Cardano uses a sidechain for voting (initially used only for Catalyst, but CIP-36 allows other voting purposes).
 One needs to "register" to participate on this sidechain by submitting a registration transaction on the Cardano blockchain.
 This is done by submitting a transaction with specific auxiliary data attached to the transaction body.
-These auxiliary data contain a signature by user's staking key, hence serialization of the it by Ledger is required which after confirming by the user returns that signature for the client software to be able to assemble the full serialized transaction.
+These auxiliary data contain a signature by user's stake key, hence serialization of the it by Ledger is required which after confirming by the user returns that signature for the client software to be able to assemble the full serialized transaction.

 For more details about voting registration see [CIP-0036](https://cips.cardano.org/cips/cip36/).